dfreilich/summaries/CleanCoder.md

 * Manual Exploratory Tests &rarr; These aren't automated or scripted.
 They should explore the system for unexpected behaviors, while confirming expected behaviors.

 ## Chapter 9: Time Management
+Meetings cost about $200/hour/attendee, taking into account salaries, facilities costs, etc. There are two truths about meetings:
+1. Meetings are necessary
+2. Meetings are huge time wasters

+Professionals are aware that their time is precious; therefore, they actively resist attending meetings that don't have an immediate and significant benefit.
+It is unprofessional to go to too many meetings.
+The person inviting you to a meeting isn't responsible for managing your time.
+Only *you* can do that.

+One of the most important duties of your  manager is to keep you *out* of meetings.
+A good manager will be more than willing to defend your decision to decline attendance because that manager is just as concerned about your time as you are.

+If you find that a meeting isn't relevant, leave. find a way to politely exit that meeting.
+If you are asked to go to a meeting, have an agenda.
+Stand Up Meetings should take no more than 1 minute a person.
+Iteration planning meetings should proceed quickly, with no more than 5 or 10 minutes per any specific item.
+Retros should be scheduled 45 minutes before the end of day.
+Any argument that can't be settled in 5 minutes can't be settled by arguing.

+Make sure you have enough energy/focus for the day.
+Get sleep, recharge however you work best, do physical activity.

+Use techniques to manage your time.
+For instance, the *Pomodoro Technique*.
+Set a timer for 25 minutes, and don't allow any interruptions.
+Then, stop immediately, with a break of 5 minutes or so.
+Every 4 times (2 hours), take a longer break of 30 minutes or so.

 ## Chapter 10: Estimation